-The written notice includes information about the importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order, how and to whom the alleged offense should be reported, options about the involvement of law enforcement and campus authorities, including notification of the victim's options, including notification of the victim's option to notify proper law enforcement authorities, including on-campus and local police, to be assisted by campus authorities in notifying law enforcement authorities, if the victim so chooses, or to decline to notify such authorities.
-The written notice also includes information about the rights of victims and the institution's responsibilities for orders of protection, "no-contact" orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court, or by the institution.
+The written notice includes information about the importance of preserving evidence that may assist in the following:

+- Proving that the alleged criminal offense occurred or that may be helpful in obtaining an order of protection; - How and to whom the alleged offense should be reported, options about the involvement of law enforcement and campus authorities, including notification of the victim's option to notify proper law enforcement authorities, including on-campus and local police, to be assisted by campus authorities in notifying law enforcement authorities, if the victim so chooses, or to decline to notify such authorities. - The written notice also includes information about the rights of victims and the institution's responsibilities for orders of protection, "no-contact" orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court, or by the institution.

 In 2016, efforts were put in place to improve awareness of resources for support and reporting options including the "Don't Ignore It" and "How to Help a Friend" campaigns.
-In 2017, the office of victim assistance (OVA) launched the "Buffs Supporting Buffs" campaign to increase awareness of sexual assault, discrimination, intimate partner abuse, and stalking.
-This campaign lines up with OVA's presentation on Supporting Survivors, focusing on teaching skills to help a friend and increasing awareness of OVA's services.
+In 2017, the Office of Victim Assistance (OVA) launched the "Buffs Supporting Buffs" campaign to increase awareness of sexual assault, discrimination, intimate partner abuse, including dating and domestic violence, and stalking.
+This campaign lines up with OVA's presentation on Supporting Survivors, focusing on teaching skills to help a friend or colleague and increasing awareness of OVA's services.

 Expanded training for students on how to appropriately respond to someone who discloses a traumatic event is important as most often survivors go to a friend first.
-OVA offer this training to key departmental staff.
-OIEC has integrated this education into sessions that they offer to students and staff and has expand resources and information to support these skills in partnership with OVA.
+OVA offers this training to key departmental staff.
+OIEC has integrated this education into sessions that they offer to students and staff and has expanded resources and information to support these skills in partnership with OVA.